Kernix13/beginner-git-commands/BEGINNER_GIT.md

 # or if that doesn't work:
 ssh-keygen -t rsa -b 4096 -C "myemail@somewhere.com"

-# 2. Press ENTER for location and 3. for the passphrase start the SSH agent:
+# 2. Press ENTER for location and 3. for the passphrase then start the SSH agent:
 eval "$(ssh-agent -s)"

 # 4. Add your SSH private key to the ssh-agent